arillo/gulp-plate/README.md

 - __`'background'`__ creates a svg sprite that can be used as a background image in css.
 - __`'inline'`__ creates a svg image that can be used to reference icons with a `<use>` tag.

+## HTML Templates

+HTML Templates need to have a `*.tmpl.html` extension to be transformed and moved properly.
+All partials should go in the partials folder and can be included in the templates using the [`gulp-file-include`](https://www.npmjs.com/package/gulp-file-include) plugin.

 ## Include external vendor css files

 If you want to include external css files from npm or bower (bower is not setup by default but feel free to include it) you can just import them in your sass files as css imports.
 The gulp `sass` task will take care of pulling the file content into the generated css file.